metablaster/WindowsFirewallRuleset/README.md

 ```

 Both set of commands above need to be run in same edition of PowerShell, ex. if server was
-configured in PowerShell Core then client computer also need PowerShell core for deployment.\
+configured in PowerShell Core then client computer also needs PowerShell core for deployment.\
 If either the server or management computer is a workstation (ex. not Windows server or part of domain)
 then it's network profile must be set to private profile.